 Study/practice other skills training when I have free time.

-My day to day events are a bit unpredictable.
+My day to day schedule is a bit unpredictable.
 You may find it useful to put in actual times.

-There may be times where you cannot do certain exercises, e.g., unsuitable environment or injury.
+There are times when you cannot do certain exercises.
+Unsuitable environment or injury are two examples.

-Instead of skipping the exercise try to replace it with something similar, such as one of the progression exercises that lead up to it.
-For example, if there is nothing for me to vault over I would just do the ground-kong instead.
+Instead of skipping the exercise try to replace it with something similar.
+You can use one of the progression exercises that lead up to it.
+For example, in parkour, if there is nothing for me to vault over I would do the ground-kong instead.

-Another option is to just mimic the motions.
+Another option is to mimic the motions.
 It is not as good as actually doing the exercise, but it is a step further than visualization.
-Even just visualizing has been proven to have great results.

 Always do the best you can with the mindset of continuous improvement.
-In order to continuously improve you must train at your best and constantly try to get better ALL the time, e.g., higher, further, harder, and/or faster depending on the exercise.
+To improve you must train at your best and try to get better ALL the time.
+Aim higher, further, harder, and/or faster depending on the exercise.

 Training with Others

-Even just having one other person to train with will increase your motivation and learning.
-It is also a good for safety reasons.
+Even having only one other person to train with will increase your progress.
+It is also good for motivation and safety.

 It may seem like you need a partner to do practice some of these skills, especially in self-defense.
-Although having a training partner (preferably more than one) is ideal, you can still train without one.
-Just visualise an opponent and mimic the motions.
+Although having a training partner is ideal, you can still train without one.
+Visualise an opponent and mimic the motions.